• Contains antifungal, antibacterial, anti-inflammatory, and soothing agents in one formula

 Overview

-• Hydrocortisone – reduces redness, itching, and irritation
+• Hydrocortisone – a mild topical steroid that helps reduce redness, itching, and swelling

 • Apply a thin layer to the affected skin 2–3 times daily, or as directed by your prescriber.